UweDraeger/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/histo_imputed-1.png)<!-- -->

 As one would expect, replacing missing values with the mean of the non-missing values moves observations to center of the distribution.
-Replacing missing values with mean of non-missing values leads to different results.
+Replacing missing values with mean of non-missing values leads to different results compared to both setting them to 0 or to remove them from the sample.
 It is worth keeping this in mind when drawing conclusions from the data.

-The new mean number of steps with imputed data is 10766.19.
-The new median number of steps with imputed data is 10766.19.
-The identity of mean and median is another consequence of our data manipulation.
+The mean number of steps when missing data has been "corrected" this way is 10766.19, equal to the result achieved by removing them from the sample.
+The new median number of steps with imputed data, however is changed to 10766.19.
+The identity of the median with the mean is a consequence of our data manipulation.

 ## Are there differences in activity patterns between weekdays and weekends?